ThunderGemios10/The-Super-Duper-Script-Editor/README.md

 # The Super Duper Script Editor

-A (mostly) fully featured script editor for _Danganronpa: Hope's Academy and Despair's Students_, released under the GNU GPL, Version 3.
+A (mostly) fully featured script editor for _Danganronpa: Hope's Academy and Despair's Students_.

 ## Dependencies